mrlongmoon/BaiduAip/README.md

-# Baidu Aip picture recognition
+# Baidu Aip , forked from Linij/BaiduAip

 > Give the Aip namespace in PHP 7.0+